NarrowGlint/NarrowGlints-ULX-Commands/README.md

 # Commands:
 !killrich | Kills all players above 99HP.
 !slowdown | Kills all players sprinting.
-!doors | Toggles whether the cell doors are open or not. -- Meant for Jailbreak -- Shouldnt mess up the server at all though.
+!doors | Toggles whether the cell doors are open or not. -- Meant for Jailbreak -- Shouldn't mess up the server at all though.